“Ask the Grandfathers to help you,” said Old Hands with a crooked smile.

 “Ask the Grandfathers.”

-Two days later, it’s almost dawn and I’m standing alone at the bow of Cascadia, a 138-foot, 12 cabin catamaran owned and operated by Maple Leaf Adventures, my home for the next seven days as the company’s invited guest.
+Two days later, it’s almost dawn, and I’m standing alone at the bow of Cascadia, a 138-foot, 12-cabin catamaran owned and operated by Maple Leaf Adventures, my home for the next seven days as the company’s guest.

 Cascadia is the largest and most recent addition to Maple Leaf’s fleet of three distinctive vessels, including the signature Maple Leaf, a majestic 92-foot schooner, and the Swell, a charming 88-foot converted tugboat.

-Across the water is a boulder-strewn shore bordering a forest of Sitka pine, cedar, and hemlock so thick it’s hard to imagine how anything manages to squeeze between the trunks.
+Across the water is a boulder-strewn shore bordering a forest of Sitka pine, cedar, and hemlock so thick it’s hard to imagine how anything squeezes between the trunks.
 The trees, in turn, carpet a mountain range that surrounds McKinley Inlet, where we are anchored.

-Feeling a little hokey but inspired by my visit with Old Hands, I close my eyes, take a deep, meditative breath, and whisper to the Grandfathers, asking them to help me photograph the extraordinary wildlife I’ve heard so much about.
+Feeling a little hokey but inspired by my visit with Old Hands, I close my eyes, take a deep, meditative breath, and whisper to the Grandfathers, asking them to help me photograph the Great Bear Rainforest’s extraordinary wildlife I’ve heard so much about.

 It wasn’t long before they answered.